 Educational and technological disparities amplified by COVID-19 are leaving students in underserved communities around the world behind.
 Education technology interventions during this crisis only work for those students who have access to technology.
 UNESCO estimates that more than 800 million students left at home during quarantines don’t have computer access.
 This issue will outlast COVID-19 as we move further into the 21st century.
 Turning towards the long term, the Playing For Change Foundation (PFCF) proposes to connect the unconnected with inclusive technologies across marginalized communities at 15 PFCF program locations across the African, Asian, and South America continents.
 We propose to do so by strengthening collaborative partnerships between the non-profit sector and educational institutions across these communities through technological access.
-This serves to: 1) promote continuous learning among youth with a strong basis in technology; 2) provide professional development to local leaders and teachers; and 3) connect underprivileged students around the world through online academic and cross-sectoral educational activities.
+This serves to: 1) promote continuous learning among youth with a strong basis in technology; 2) provide professional development to local leaders and teachers; and 3) connect underprivileged students around the world in an environment of social mindedness.

 Proposed activities include equipping these programs, and consequently their communities, with enhanced internet capability and collaborative technologies.
 We want to connect classrooms across remote and underserved communities internationally so we can facilitate dynamic instruction, co-creation among students, and engaging mulit-cultural (and multi-platform) activities that are currently not accessible in the communities where PFCF operates.